Cliquer ici pour le texte français.

 These pages were created using Notepad, uploaded on 2006/03/13, and updated whenever I can.

-These web pages are intentionally simple, pure HTML without any script nor CSS (OK, they are ugly), and static, not using any database.
+These web pages are intentionally simple, pure HTML without any elaborate script nor CSS (OK, they are ugly), and static, not using any database.
 In order to be compatible with most browsers, quickly displayed, and thoroughly indexed by search engines.

-(C) P. Raffin
+(C) Patrick Raffin

 top ⇑